The Ring of Fire Is Waking Up: Quakes, Eruptions, and Tsunamis

 Going Out With A Bang

-The Ring of Fire is not a headline.
-It is not a place you visit.
-It is not an enemy.
+The Ring of Fire is not a headline, or not a place to visit (if you’re sane), it’s also not an enemy.

-What’s happening now isn’t new.
-But it is louder.
+What’s happening now isn’t new, it’s just a little louder.

-And perhaps, that’s the message: that in an age of digital noise and climate despair, there is still one force that humbles us completely: the Earth herself.
+And maybe, that’s the message: that in an age of digital noise and climate despair, there is still one force that humbles us all completely: the Earth herself.

 She’s wide awake.